d4mation/wp-docker/README.md

     - You will want to visit `https://docker.test/wp-admin` if you are using SSL so that the WP Site gets configured with a https URL
 4. `docker-compose down -v` to remove any unnecessary files when you're done.

-You can only have one site up and running at a time using this, but the speed it offers over many other solutions I've used makes it worth it in my opinion.
+You can only have one WordPress install up and running at a time using this, but the speed it offers over many other solutions I've used makes it worth it in my opinion.

 ## Database Management